 Conference Call & Webcast Information

-Ultragenyx will host a conference call today, Wednesday, March 25, 2015 at 5pm ET, to discuss the fourth quarter and full-year 2014 financial results and corporate update.
-The live and replayed webcast of the call will be available through the company's website at http://ir.ultragenyx.com/events.cfm.
-To participate in the live call by phone, dial 855-797-6910 (USA) or 262-912-6260 (international) and enter the passcode 12430845.
+Ultragenyx will host a conference call today, Thursday, February 16, 2017 at 5pm ET to discuss fourth quarter and full year 2016 financial results and to provide a corporate update.
+The live and replayed webcast of the call will be available through the company’s website at http://ir.ultragenyx.com/events.cfm.
+To participate in the live call by phone, dial 855-797-6910 (USA) or 262-912-6260 (international) and enter the passcode 67687697.
 The replay of the call will be available for one year.

 Ultragenyx is a clinical-stage biopharmaceutical company committed to bringing to market novel products for the treatment of rare and ultra-rare diseases, with a focus on serious, debilitating genetic diseases.
 Founded in 2010, the company has rapidly built a diverse portfolio of product candidates with the potential to address diseases for which the unmet medical need is high, the biology for treatment is clear, and for which there are no approved therapies.